 St. Joseph's is one of the few nursing programs to offer a planned program for guidance and student development.
-Our full-time Dean of Students helps students with study skills, time management and other academic and personal issues.
-The Dean of Students is available daily and can provide referrals to outside services as necessary.
+Our Dean of Student Services helps students with study skills, time management and other academic and personal issues and can provide referrals to outside services as necessary.

-Students are entitled to free, confidential counseling services through the Employee Assistance Program (EAP) provided through St. Joseph's Hospital Health Center by calling (315) 451-5164.
+Students are entitled to free, confidential counseling services through the Employee Assistance Program (EAP) provided through St. Joseph's College of Nursing by calling 1-800-437-0911.
 Academic advisors and peer advisors are also available for guidance and support.
 Additionally, a full-time Resident Life Coordinator supervises the residential living community.